 Beware of dark and nonstick finishes because they can change your baking times and temperatures.
 Plus, there may be health concerns with nonstick coatings in some cases.

 9” is the size pan listed on most cake boxes, but any size will work as long as you don’t overfill it with cake batter.
 Typically I fill my pans 1/2 way if they are 2″ deep and 2/3 if they are deeper pans.

 3. A Set of Mixing Bowls

 I use this Pyrex Mixing Bowl Set which I love because they are very sturdy and come with lids.
-Plus I also have these Stainless Steel Mixing Bowls, which have every size you need and they can take the stress of heavy use.
+Plus this Stainless Steel Mixing Bowl Set, which has every size you need and they can take the stress of heavy use.

 I avoid plastic bowls because one time I busted a hole in one while mixing a cake.
 That day is now recorded as the “cake bowl disaster of 2013.”